The University of Texas at Austin- What Starts Here Changes the World

 State accounts and state-funded 18- and 26-accounts are limited by the U.S. General Services Administration federal per diem tables.
 The rates may be found in *DEFINE using the GG1 command.
 These rates are updated each Oct.
 1, when the federal government announces their updated rates.

-Reimbursements for travel to a Texas city for any county not listed in the federal rate tables are limited to actual expenses not to exceed $123, of which meals can be up to $46 per day, instead of the federal default rate total of $109.
+Reimbursements for travel to a Texas city for any county not listed in the federal rate tables are limited to actual expenses not to exceed $166, of which meals can be up to $59 per day.

 2. Local Accounts